nephirim/fanfury-sdk/app/README.md

 order: false
 ---

-# simapp
+# furyapp

-simapp is an application built using the Cosmos SDK for testing and educational purposes.
+furyapp is an application built using the Cosmos SDK for testing and educational purposes.

 ## Running testnets with `furyd`